jhpc-quantum/RIKEN-braket/docs/bra.md

 * `BEGIN MEASUREMENT`: computes and prints out the expectation values of all qubits.
 * `GENERATE EVENTS n seed`: computes the probabilities of each of the basis states and exits.
 It generates $n$ events by using random number generator with the initial seed `seed` and prints out the states according to these probabilites.
 * `M i`: projective measurement on qubit $i$.
+* `CIRCUITS n`: specifies the number of quantum circuits.
+This should be placed before the `QUBITS` instruction.
+If this `CIRCUITS` instruction is omitted, the number of circuits is assumed to be 1.
 * `QUBITS n`: specifies the number of qubits.
-This must be the first instruction.
+This should be placed before any insstructions except for the `CIRCUITS` instruction.
 * `BIT ASSIGNMENT i j k...`: specifies the initial permutation of qubits.
 The number of qubits specified as arguments of this instruction must be equal to the number of qubits specified in the `QUBITS n` instruction.
 * `SHORBOX nx G y`
 * `CLEAR i`: projects the state of qubit $i$ to $\ket{0}$.